 12. Which sandards does a hip protector have to meet to be proven effective?

 For many years the Swiss EMPA test method for the biomechanical evaluation of hip protector performance of hip protectors has been the only real attempt to have a uniform test method.
 However, latest development is that after 2017, EMPA tests on hip protectors no longer exist, as EMPA and BfU, the Swiss Council for Accident Prevention, have terminated their cooperation.

 The cease of this cooperation means that the validity of the current test certificates expires after 2017.
 For SAFEHIP® this is particularly good news, as SAFEHIP® was never approved by the EMPA test due to the horseshoe shaped shields, despite the fact that the shields carry substantial biomechanical and clinical evidence.

 Tytex has never been able to recognize the EMPA test, the main reason being that the parameters for simulating a fall for an old person with osteoporosis were not correct.
 A study published in Journal of Biomechanical Engineering (Dec.
-2008) proved that depending on several parameters, the ranking of different hip protectors is shifted.
+2008) proved that depending on several parameters, the ranking of different hip protectors differs.
 For example the stiffness of the soft tissue is an important parameter.
-If the stiffness is too low, soft hip protectors are ranked better, whereas if the stiffness is too high hard shell hip protectors are ranked better.
+If the stiffness of the soft tissue is low, soft hip protectors are ranked better, whereas if the stiffness is high, hard shell hip protectors are ranked better.